Volorf/XR-Emitter/README.md

 4. Subscribe your method to an event stream.

 # How to use it
-Here is a simple example how the `XREmitter` can be used.
+Here is a simple example of how the `XREmitter` can be used.

 Note, XREmitter's events are static, so you don't need to have a reference to an object.